GPRS -

 - Slow start memorizes instances when RTT <-> 2 x SRTT

-- RTT variance in GPRS can have many reasons
+- RTT variance in GPRS can have many reasons - Consequences of the RTT-Variance for the GPRS Performance

-- Example: FTP-Upload at 150 km/h
+- Example: FTP-Upload at 150 km/h - The Fast Retransmit Algorithm

-• The Fast Recovery Algorithm
+- The Fast Recovery Algorithm

-• And what about TCP/IP in GPRS?
+- And what about TCP/IP in GPRS?

-• Some Basic Questions
+- Some Basic Questions

 - How do the various TCP/IP algorithms impact GPRS operation?